Riverside DUI Attorney

 When you need legal representation for a DUI offense in Riverside, you need an attorney who can provide you with a solid legal defense and compassionate, professional legal counsel.
 Consider the following reasons to trust your case with our firm:

 - The attorneys at the Law Offices of Catherine A. Schwartz have extensive experience handling DUI defense cases.
-Founding attorney Catherine A. Schwartz has more than 30 years of legal experience.
+Founding attorney Catherine A. Schwartz has more than 30 years of legal experience as a Riverside DUI attorney.

 - Our firm understands every DUI case is different.
 We will take the time to get to know you, your situation, and the details of your case to provide the best defense possible.